 First cases of COVID-19 spreading to Spain were confirmed on 31 January 2020.
 On 13 March 2020 Spain declared a state of emergency.

 The first COVID-19 cases were identified in the UK on 29 January 2020.
-A range of measures have since been proposed the cap infection rates but UK has been reluctant in their implementation (such as school cloures, restrictions on public transport, stopping big gatherings, social distancing).
+A range of measures have since been proposed to cap infection rates but UK has been reluctant in their implementation (such as school cloures, restrictions on public transport, stopping big gatherings, social distancing).

 The first confirmed cases of COVID-19 appeared in Japan on 16 January 2020.
 The numbers of new infections have since continued to rise steadily, although at a much slower rate than in other countries.
 Japan has since imposed travel restrictions.
 Schools closed on 27 February 2020.
 On 3 February 2020 the Diamond Princess cruise ship docked in the port of Yokohama.
 Diamond Princess data is not included in the figures shown.
 As of 24 March 2020, Japanese nationals celebrate the cherry blossoms, drawing crowds despite government issued warnings.